International Student Travel

 Traveling Abroad for J-1 Visa Holders

-If you are a student holding a J-1 visa and you plan to travel abroad, to be readmitted to the US you need to present to the Immigration Officer, at the port of entry, the following documents:
+If you are a student holding a J-1 visa and you plan to travel abroad, you will need to present the following documents to the Immigration Office at the port of entry:

 • Valid Passport.
 It must be valid for at least six months when you enter the US.